csjtx1021/DGBO/README.md

 network to surrogate black-box functions, and can scale linearly with the number of observations.
 Applications include molecular discovery and urban road network design.

-If you want to run this code, you should ensure that you have installed the following packages:
+If you want to run this code, you should ensure that the following packages have been installed
+successfully:

     tensorFlow
     spicy